Just-baked buttermilk biscuits on a cooling rack.

 • I sprinkle the tops with turbinado sugar, because I love that salty-sweet dynamic.

-• I’m using about 1/4 cup (70 grams) more buttermilk, which is an amount you might need to play around with.
-I’m using super thick buttermilk (Argyle Cheese Farmer, if you are local), and depending on the thickness of the buttermilk, you may need more or less.
-If when you are incorporating the buttermilk into the butter-flour mixture the mixture feels dry, add more buttermilk by the tablespoon until the dough comes together.
+• When I use something like Kate’s buttermilk, which is on the thin side, I use 1 cup of buttermilk.
+When I use thicker buttermilk (like Argyle Cheese Farmer, if you are local), I use about 1/4 cup (60 grams) more buttermilk.
+So, depending on the thickness of the buttermilk, you may need more or less.
+I suggest starting with 1 cup and if when you are incorporating the buttermilk into the butter-flour mixture the mixture feels dry, add more buttermilk by the tablespoon until the dough comes together.

 • To make homemade buttermilk: Fill a measuring cup with 300 grams (1.25 cups) of milk 2% or whole preferably, add 1.5 tablespoons vinegar or fresh lemon juice.
 Let stand for 5 to 10 minutes.
 Give it a stir; then use.